-OCRRA is an active member of the New York Product Stewardship Council, a statewide, non-profit group which partners with local government agencies to advocate for EPR policies.
-In the future, OCRRA hopes to see further discussion of New York State EPR laws, particularly for paint, pharmaceuticals and fluorescent bulbs.
+In the future, OCRRA hopes to see further discussion of New York State EPR laws, particularly for paint, alkaline (primary) batteries, mattresses, and carpeting.

 The growing product stewardship movement in the U.S. seeks to ensure that those who design, manufacture, sell, and use consumer products take responsibility for reducing negative impacts to the economy, environment, public health, and worker safety.
 These impacts can occur throughout the lifecycle of a product and its packaging, and are associated with energy and materials consumption; waste generation; toxic substances; greenhouse gases; and other air and water emissions.
 In a product stewardship approach, manufacturers that design products and specify packaging have the greatest ability, and therefore greatest responsibility, to reduce these impacts by attempting to incorporate the full lifecycle costs into the cost of doing business.